Queer Sarajevo Festival 2008: Attack on Festival participants

 The opening night of the Festival was 24 September 2008, at the Academy of Fine Arts in Sarajevo with about 250 participants.
 Alongside police forces, Festival organizers hired a public security agency.
 On the day of the opening a group of about 70 wehabbis and hooligans gathered across Miljacka river bank on the street opposite of the Academy of Fine Arts and started shouting religious paroles and insults to Festival participants, such as: "Allahu Akbar!
 We will get you!
 Kill the faggots!".
 Police forces on site did not respond adequately and prevent that group in coming over to the entry point of the Festival premises.
 The attackers started throwing stones at the building of the Academy of Fine Arts and followed some of the participants upon their leaving the Festival.
 They followed them across the city of Sarajevo and physically assaulted them.
 Eight persons were injured that night: R.K., H.Ć., T.B., A.S., police officer Boban Vujičinović, journalists Peđa Kojović and Emir Imamović as well as a foreign citizen, Andrejs Viskochis.

 After the attack, Queer Sarajevo Festival continued with its planned activities on another location but without public gatherings and promotion.
 Festival organizers continued receiving threats.
 On 25 September 2008 Dnevni Avaz published the names of injured persons, followed by Oslobođenje and Nezavisne novine.
 On the same day a YouTube video was published portraying decapitation and death treats targeting Svetlana Đurković as one of the Festival organizers.
 After the third night of the Festival, the organizers stopped all further activities.

 Council of Europe, Amnesty International, embassies of France and USA have all issued press releases condemning the violence on Queer Sarajevo Festival.
 The Bosnian Presidency did not make any public statements on the threats targeting LGBTIQ population in relation to Queer Sarajevo Festival.
 However, Damir Arnaut, advisor on constitutional and legal affairs to the Bosniak member of the Presidency and then Chairman Haris Silajdžić, declared his public support to Organization Q, stating that: "Politicians are violating the Constitution of BiH with their homophobic statements."

+Festival organizer and artist Alma Selimovic, whose work Metal exhibited at the festival, received political asylum from the United States in 2009.